SpaRcle-Studio/SREngine/README.md

 - [x] Linux X11
 - [ ] Linux Wayland
 - [ ] Android (Only build supported)
-- [ ] iOS - not planned in near feature
+- [ ] iOS - not planned in near future
-- [ ] MacOS - not planned in near feature
+- [ ] MacOS - not planned in near future

 ## Branches
  * master - branch for releases